 What is TERO?
 My company wants to bid on a project

 on the Ft.
-Hall reservation but they say we have to have a TERO
+Hall Reservation but they say we must have a TERO

 TERO is an acronym for Tribal Employment Registration

 Office.
 To perform work on most reservations your

 company must employ Native American workers.
 You can